lighartech00/LIGHAR-TECH/README.md

-# LIGHTSR TECH Website
+# LIGHAR TECH Website

-This is the personal website for LIGHTSR TECH, showcasing creations, services, and more.
+This is the personal website for LIGHAR TECH, showcasing creations, services, and more.

 ## Overview

 The website is built using HTML, CSS, and JavaScript.
 It features a modern design with a focus on user experience.
 The site includes several pages:

-* **Home:** Introduction to LIGHTSR TECH.
+* **Home:** Introduction to LIGHAR TECH.
 * **Creations:** A gallery of projects.
 <!-- *   **Services:** Details the services offered. -->
 * **Contact:** A form to get in touch.